 - NC School-Based Health Alliance, which supports accessible, affordable and quality healthcare in school-based and school-linked health centers across NC.

 - Durham Bicycle and Pedestrian Advisory Commission, which provides advice to the City Council and the Board of County Commissioners on questions relating to bicycle and pedestrian issues.

-She is a member of the XXVII Class of Leadership NC, the state’s premier program for developing leaders who want to drive improvements and influence outcomes.
+She is a graduate of the XXVII Class of Leadership NC, the state’s premier program for developing leaders who want to drive improvements and influence outcomes.
 Susanne has lived in Durham for over 15 years with her spouse, Molly, their two dogs and a cat.
 One of their dogs, Sydney, is a certified therapy dog that has visited with the NC Department of Justice staff, the Ronald McDonald House in Durham, and an assisted living facility.

 Former Chairs of Eat Smart, Move More NC

 Gregg Griggs (Served: 2007-2009), NC Academy of Family Physicians

 Carolyn Dunn (Served: 2009-2011), NC Cooperative Extension, NC State University